World leaders congratulate India's new President Murmu | Politics

 - China

-Several world leaders, including presidents of China, Russia, Sri Lanka, and Nepal, have congratulated India's new president Droupadi Murmu who assumed office on Monday, and expressed their desire to work with her to enhance their respective nations' multifaceted ties with India.
+Several world leaders, including presidents of China, Russia, Sri Lanka, Bangladesh and Nepal, have congratulated India's new president Droupadi Murmu who assumed office on Monday and expressed their desire to work with her to enhance their respective nations' multifaceted ties with India.

-In the congratulatory message, President Xi pointed out that China and India are important neighbors of each other, and that a healthy and stable China-India relationship is in line with the fundamental interests of the two countries and their people, as well as conducive to peace, stability, and development in the region and across the world.
+In his first communication to Indian leadership since April 2021, Xi pointed out that China and India are important neighbours of each other, and that a healthy and stable China-India relationship is in line with the fundamental interests of the two countries and their people, as well as conducive to peace, stability and development in the region and across the world.

 Russian President Vladimir Putin also congratulated Murmu and expressed hope that she will further promote bilateral productive cooperation.

-"We attach much importance to the relations of a special privileged strategic partnership with India,'' Putin said in the message.
+''We attach much importance to the relations of a special privileged strategic partnership with India,'' Putin said.

 ''Her capability and experience will no doubt lead India to greater heights.
 I look forward to enhancing the close relations between the Maldives and India under her leadership,'' he tweeted last week.